 - Excellent range.

-- Light and vibration sound alerts.
+- Light and sound alerts.

-- Filters out the white noise.
+- It may not filter out white noise.